cargomedia/janus-gateway-rtpbroadcast/README.md

 - automatically switches streams based on `WebRTC` client bandwidth (`REMB`)
 - allows to manually switch stream or turn off `autoswitch`
 - introduce whitelisting for incoming RTP packages based on IP
-- automatically records first provided stream in the list of streams
+- automatically records the first provided stream (per mountpoint) into configurable archives
-- dumps stream into tiny thumbnailer archives
+- dumps stream RTP payload into configurable thumbnailer archives
-- creates job files with events like new `record-archive` or `thumbnailer-archive`
+- creates job files with events like new `archive-finished` or `thumbnailing-finished`

 Configuration
 -------------